sarant1/aws-bootcamp-cruddur-2023/journal/JournalLiveMessaging.md

 ## One major drawback of this setup

 In my research I learned that this method would not at all support horizontal scaling because if a two users joined different backend servers, then there would be no way for them to communicate directly with eachother.
-A possible solution is to use some sort of advanced routing the load balancer to ensure both users get connected to the same web server.
+A possible solution is to use some sort of advanced routing with the load balancer to ensure both users get connected to the same backend web server.
 Another better solution is using a redis server to store the state, so that a user could communicate with another user who is connected to a completely different websocket.